 Balboa Park is a San Diego historical inspiration.
 Self described as a ‘labor of love’ the park first was conceived in 1868 with a 1,400-acre plot of land.
 The original name was City Park but was renamed after Spanish explorer Vasco Núñez de Balboa, in honor of the 1915 Panama-California Exposition.
 From its conception many museums, gardens, zoos and theatres have been built and celebrated.
 Even a park tram to provide free transportation around Balboa Park was started to help visitors access the numerous museums and attractions.

-Although not all the experiences are free here are some free and some on the cheap must do.
+Although not all the experiences are free, here are some free and some on the cheap.
 Better yet, if you plan to visit frequently consider an Explorer Pass.
 The family pass covers two adults and four children for an entire year of entry.
 At a price tag of $229 it is really a great value to entice you to keep returning.

 - House of Pacific Relations International Cottages: Built as part of the 1935 Exposition, these cottages give a glimpse into cultures and countries all over the world.
 Open only on the weekends, Sundays at 2pm is when the popular Lawn Programs occur.
 Watch various performances, see different costumes and enjoy ethnic foods hosted by a member culture.
 Cottages are open between 11:00 a.m. until 5:00 p.m. every Saturday and Sunday, showcasing the national traditions from many lands.